JuliaLang/www.julialang.org/blog/2020/05/rr.md

    (e.g. timing side channels from cache or branch predictor state).

-However, in theory, if a tool was able to capture 100% of the relevant state from these categories, it could repeated generate exactly the same memory image.
+However, in theory, if a tool was able to capture 100% of the relevant state from these categories, it could repeatedly generate exactly the same memory image.
 This is not a novel idea, but the devil is in the detail.
 Discussing these details is beyond the scope of this particular post, but here is a taste: For an asynchonous event, how do we define "when" this event happened with respect to the rest of the execution.